View forecast error metrics (View results)

 • A few items have MASE values above 1, indicating that the model performs worse than the naïve benchmark for those cases.

-The error metrics are in a tabular format, which allows planners to analyze and compare forecast accuracy across different items efficiently.
+The error metrics are presented in tabular format, enabling planners to analyze and compare forecast accuracy across items efficiently.
+You can scroll down the error metrics screen to access the error metrics details in a tabular format.

 The error metrics table also contains advanced attributes.
-To view them, enable the toggle shown below.
+To view them, you can enable the toggle shown below.

 After enabling the toggle, you can see the advanced attributes in the table below.